 In A Container – Water at Planting

 Be sure to water the first few weeks regularly so the tree can establish itself.
 After that, water at least once a week and maybe more.
 A good rule of thumb is to stick your finger a knuckle deep, and if the tip is dry, you need to water.
 DO NOT LET TREES STAND IN UNDRAINING WATER.

 NPK Plant Food Fertilizer

-Spread your fertilizer on the top of the soil after planting.
-A control-release fertilizer will be best as it is continuous feed which means your tree will get the nutrients and minor elements needed every time it is watered.
+Spread your fertilizer on the top of the soil after planting your fruit tree.
+A control-release fertilizer will be best as it is a continuous feed, which means your tree will get the nutrients and minor elements needed every time it is watered.

 Plant Food Supplement (a.k.a. vitamins)

-Many specialty fruit trees are heavy feeders.
-They will thrive in an environment that is getting constant fertilizer.
+Your fruit tree will thrive in an environment that is getting constant fertilizer.
 We recommend a control-release plant food that releases nutrients over time.